 Section 3: At the request of three members of the SEC to the GSS President and Vice President, a special meeting of the GA or the SEC may be convened.

-Section 4: The SEC meetings shall be held on a monthly basis unless holidays or other extraordinary circumstances prohibit.
+Section 4: The SEC shall meet no less than on a monthly basis, unless holidays or other extraordinary circumstances prohibit this.
+The exact schedule for the SEC will be determined each year by the GSS President and Vice-President.

 Section 5: Rights and Responsibilities of SEC members